Psionica/psionica.github.io/tools/conceptarium.md

 ## Introduction

 A conceptarium (noun. /ˈknsɛptɛriəm/, plural: conceptaria) is a fluid medium for storing, relating, and surfacing thoughts based on a new representation of knowledge.
 It's meant to provide a foundation for new tools for thought to build onto, a means to nurture a new tooling ecosystem for knowledge work -- a cognitive infrastructure.
-It embodies a philosophy of knowledge which differs in important ways from the one embodied by the knowledge graph poster children (e.g. Roam Research, Obsidian, Logseq).
-This document is simply a blueprint of this building block, part vignette and part wireframe, meant to give the idea a home.
+It embodies a philosophy of knowledge which differs in important ways from the one held by the knowledge graph poster children (e.g. Roam Research, Obsidian, Logseq), and can be deployed today in a self-hosted regime, even on a modest Raspberry Pi.

 ## Representation